-Medical HQ to spearhead EU military integration
+Medical HQ to spearhead EU military push

 The first was a "Strategic Command and Control System" to help EU missions coordinate intelligence and surveillance.
 The other was a "Crisis Response Operation Core" to coordinate airlift and sealift for quicker troop deployment.

-The three projects were among 17 agreed by EU states this week in what EU foreign relations chief Federica Mogherini called the "buildings blocks of a Europe of security and defence" in remarks to MEPs in Strasbourg on Tuesday.
+The three projects were among 17 agreed by EU states this week in what EU foreign affairs chief Federica Mogherini called the "buildings blocks of a Europe of security and defence" in remarks to MEPs in Strasbourg on Tuesday.

 "There's a need for the European Union as a force for peace … for the EU to be a credible power in the international arena, a rational, calm one", she said.